c-f-h/flamp/README.md

 ## List of functions

-The following is a list of supported functions by category.
+The following is a list of supported functions in the `flamp` module by category.
 All matrix and vector arguments should be supplied as numpy arrays of `gmpy2` numbers, although standard floating point numpy arrays will be automatically converted in most cases.